Self-organization and cyclic positioning of active condensates: Results

 Beyond bulk densities, the structural organization at the vapor–liquid interfaces provides insight into self-assembly dynamics.
 We quantify particle alignment across the vapor-liquid interface through the orientation parameter $\langle e_z(z) \rangle = \frac{1}{N_z}\left\langle\sum_{i\in z}\vect{e}^i\cdot\hat{\vect{z}}\right\rangle_t$, where \(N_z\) is the number of particles at position $z$, $\hat{\vect{z}}$ the unit vector along the $z$-axis, and \(\langle \cdot \rangle_t\) indicates the time average.
 Figure~\ref{fig:1}(c) shows that ABPs display pronounced outward polarization from the dense liquid phase at the interfaces.
 At fixed \(\epsilon/\epsilon^* = 1.7\), the alignment intensifies as ${\rm Pe}$ increases.
-Alignment is negligible within bulk phases and along tangential directions \(\langle e_x(z) \rangle = \langle e_y(z) \rangle = 0\)~\cite{prymidis2016, paliwal2017, omar2020}.
-However, instantaneous velocity streamlines, shown in Fig.~\ref{fig:1}(d-f), display fast, tangential interfacial streaming with small vortices at the interfaces $z =\pm7$, while the bulk ($z = 0$) exhibits slower, disordered flow with shorter correlation length.
-The streamlines at the interfaces are analogous to those observed in turbulent flows.
-While previous studies~\cite{keta2024} achieved this with hard-sphere ABPs using a high packing fraction and explicit alignment interactions, we observe that inter-particle attraction alone, in the absence of any alignment interactions, is sufficient to generate turbulence-like patterns.
+Alignment is negligible within bulk phases and along tangential directions \(\langle e_x(z) \rangle = \langle e_y(z) \rangle = 0\)~\cite{prymidis2016, paliwal2017, omar2020}. \chg{ Instantaneous in-plane velocity streamlines, calculated from the \(x\)- and \(y\)-components of the particle velocities within \(xy\)-slices of thickness \(2\sigma\), are shown in Fig.~\ref{fig:1}(d--f).
+The slices are centered at \(z=-7\), \(z=0\), and \(z=7\).
+Near the interfaces at \(z=\pm7\), the in-plane motion is enhanced and contains locally circulating streamline patterns, whereas the central region at \(z=0\) shows slower and more disordered motion. }

+\chg{ To quantify mechanical stresses across the inhomogeneous system, we calculate the spatial profile of the normal pressure along the \(z\)-direction.
+The local normal pressure is decomposed into ideal, interaction, and active contributions as